-When you recall a scene on the AW1600 or operate its mix parameters, the corresponding messages (program changes or control changes) can be transmitted to an external device.
+When you recall a scene on the AW16G or operate its mix parameters, the corresponding messages (program changes or control changes) can be transmitted from the MIDI OUT/THRU connector to an external device.

-If you record these messages on a MIDI sequencer that is synchronized to the AW1600 song, these scene recall operations or realtime mix parameter operations can be reproduced whenever you want.
+If you record these messages on a MIDI sequencer that is synchronized to the AW16G song, these scene recall operations or realtime mix parameter operations can be reproduced whenever you want.

-• Example of recording/playing scene selections and mix parameter operations on a MIDI sequencer (computer)
+Example of recording/playing scene selections and mix parameter operations on a MIDI sequencer (computer)